Squareys/Blender-OpenGEX/README.md

   * currently does not quite export smooth surfaces correctly in some cases
   * No support for morphing
   * Armature export untested
-* (Soon) Support for exporting custom properties as Extensions
+* Support for exporting custom properties as Extensions

 # License
 This software is licensed under the Creative Commons